swt30/thesis/chapters/01-introduction/01-introduction.md

 When I began writing this chapter three years ago, I commented that I was of mixed opinion on the overall success of atmospheric modelling because of the poor quality of available spectra.
 Today, such pessimism is entirely unjustified.
-Spectra at resolutions of $R \approx 10^5$ are now available and there has been a tremendous advancement in the detection of molecular species.
+Spectra at resolutions of $R \sim 10^5$ are now available and there has been a tremendous advancement in the detection of molecular species.
 Giant planets are now routinely observed in transmission to establish the chemical compositions of their atmospheres, and these detections are just beginning to happen for super-Earths as well.^[e.g. @Demory2016; @Southworth2016] So, with atmospheric modelling and observation an established and thriving field of research, what next?